kibook/s1kd-tools/tools/s1kd-refs/README.md

 with the -a option.

 -X
-Tag unmatched references with the processing instruction `<?untagged?>`.
+Tag unmatched references with the processing instruction `<?unmatched?>`.

 -x
 Output a detailed XML report instead of plain text messages.